 All of our authentic beautiful swords are full tang and are constructed from high quality 1060 or 1095 carbon steel, ensuring a strong flexible blade capable of taking and retaining an edge and will last a lifetime of use if cared for correctly.

-The Swords we offer are perfect for expert and amateur users alike and are an ideal sword for martial arts practise which requires a live blade, for example, iado, battodo or kenjutsu.
+The Swords we offer are perfect for expert and amateur users alike and are an ideal sword for martial arts practise which requires a live blade, for example, iado, battodo, or kenjutsu.

-Katana evolved from the straight edged tachi sword imported from China.
-It’s theorised that Mongol invasion prompted a redesign and improvement of the tachi.
+Katana evolved from the straight-edged tachi sword imported from China.
+It’s theorised that the Mongol invasion prompted a redesign and improvement of the tachi.
 Simply put, the existing straight tachi swords could not impart sufficient damage to the Mongol leather armour, resulting in the swords chipping and breaking.
 To cope with the armour penetrating requirements, the curved cutting edge tachi started to emerge and quickly gained favour amongst Samurai.

 The katana is now synonymous with samurai swords, and with good reason, it was the primary weapon favoured by the Samurai for hundreds of years and could only legally be worn by samurai.
 Any lesser caste found with a sword would face instant execution.